 These are stipulations made by a project financier or mortgage company to protect an asset which is the subject of a loan or is used as collateral for a loan.
 In construction insurance, these normally arise from project financiers who want to ensure that the insurance programme protecting the works in progress is in place and effective, includes the lender in the event of a default and extends to protect other risks such as revenue loss arising from delayed completion.

 This is the financial limit of insurance purchased by an insured under a liability policy.
 Limits of indemnity can be expressed in different ways, including “each and every loss” meaning the limit is available for each claim, or “in the aggregate” which means that the policy has a finite limit.

-Modern methods of construction (MMC)
+What are modern methods of construction (MMC)?